 Line the inside of the hanging basket with moistened sphagnum moss or peat moss.
 You can also use a coconut coir basket liner.
 Then pack the interior firmly with either an extremely well-draining potting mix or more peat or sphagnum to make a base for your fern to sit on.

 Place the fern into the basket, being sure it’s where you want it to sit, and then secure wires to the sides of the basket, forming an X shape that surrounds the base of the fern so it is held in place.
 You may wish to run one wire across the top of the fern’s base, hiding it within the leaves.

 Pack more moss around the basket to hide the support wires and hang it up.

 Repotting In A Normal Pot

 Create a potting soil using a blend of half cactus potting blend (succulent potting mix will work too) and half orchid bark.
 Gently spread out the roots if they’re visible.
-Then, simply set your staghorn fern on top of this blend, trying to ensure it’s well-balanced and that the roots have contact with the potting mix.
+Then, simply set on top of this blend, trying to ensure it’s well-balanced and that the roots have contact with the potting mix.

 Be sure to leave a little space in the pot to allow for the plant to sit down inside for extra support.

 Staghorn ferns don’t require much pruning, but when there is any to be done, only prune the fertile fronds.